-These make wiring easy and give fantastic versatility in control - they also provide added on-board switching AND feedback or computer IO ability.
-Connect to the track or accessory power bus-or for DC users, use a 12~15v regulated DC wall plug supply to power them.
+These make wiring easy and give fantastic versatility in control - they also provide added on-board switching and feedback or computer I/O ability.
+Connect to the track or accessory power bus - or for DC users, use a 12-15V regulated DC wall plug supply to power them.

-For a Turnout motor with "end of throw" off switches:
+For a turnout motor with "end of throw" off switches:

 Measure the motor as in the above example.
-A good example of this is the "Fulgurex" or "Lemaco" type.
-Please note that they have varied the motors they use over the years, however those I have here are about 40 ohm across the motor terminals, which would make them draw approximately 300mA at maximum.
-This type draws power only when operating, so to choose a power supply for these, work out how many will ever be operating at once, the to be safe, add one more... (you never know what might happen in the future).
+A good example of this is the "Fulgarex" or "Lemaco" type.
+Please note that they have varied the motors they use over the years, however, those I have are about 40 Ohm across the motor terminals, which would make them draw approximately 300mA at maximum.
+This type draws power only when operating, so to choose a power supply for these, work out how many will ever be operating at once, then to be safe, add one more (you never know what might happen in the future).

-Economical power supply for these....
-Again it is probably regulated DC "wall wart" type, as the supply plugs directly into the mains socket - I would choose one that will let you choose the voltage, with a rating of approximately 1 to 1.5 amps to give you a bit of leeway for later changes in how many may be used at any one time.
+Economical power supply for these: Again, it is probably regulated DC "wall" type, as the supply plugs directly into the mains socket - I would choose one that will let you choose the voltage, with a rating of approximately 1 to 1.5 Amps to give you a bit of leeway for later